Norisring: Layout

 Different configurations were used in the early years of the circuit, including figure-8 layouts.
 Until 1972, the track length varied between 2 km and 4 km, before being permanently set to 2.300 km.
 The start-finish straight in front of the central grandstand, the Steintribüne, leads to a right-hand sweeper, followed by a left-hand U-turn that is located near the Grundig tower and called the Grundigkehre.
 After the U-turn, the track heads back to the Steintribüne via a left-hand sweeper, with the Schöller-S right-left chicane placed between the sweeper and the back straight.
 This is the place where cars often touch the outside wall.
 After a right-hand kink, a left-hand U-turn called the Dutzendteichkehre leads back to the main straight via a flat-out left-hand kink.

 The Norisring is laid out on streets that are otherwise used for public traffic.
 The construction of the circuit begins two weeks before the race weekend.
 It includes installing 7 km of crash barriers, 6 km of catch fencing and several temporary stands.
 After the race weekend, the equipment is removed from the area within a week.

 Fatalities

 Mexican racing driver Pedro Rodríguez died at the Norisring in 1971 when the Ferrari 512 he was hired to drive (in championship events, he used to race a Gulf Racing-Porsche 917) hit the bridge wall before the Schöller-S and burst into flames.
 Afterwards, the track was shortened by moving the Grundigkehre U-turn closer in order to reduce corner speeds.
 In 2006, a memorial plaque was inaugurated at the site of the crash.

-In 1988, Hungarian racing driver Csaba Kesjár died after crashing into the barriers at the Dutzendteichkehre during a practice session in the German Formula Three Championship.
+In 1988, Hungarian racing driver Csaba Kesjár (quoted to enter the Formula One in the follow years) also died after crashing into the barriers at the Dutzendteichkehre during a practice session in the German Formula Three Championship.